Can a Small Business Get a Tax Refund?

 S corporations: A corporation that has elected to pass the taxable income from the business through to their shareholders.
 The S corp files a Form 1120S and issues a Form K-1 to each shareholder, who then reports the income and pays tax on their individual returns.

-Owners of business who report income from pass-through companies include the income from the business along with income from other sources like wages, interest and dividends, gains on the sale of property or rental income on their individual Form 1040.
+Owners of businesses who report income from pass-through companies include the income from the business along with income from other sources like wages, interest and dividends, gains on the sale of property or rental income on their individual Form 1040.
 If these individual owners’ payments and withholding exceed their total tax liability on the return, they would receive a tax refund.

 The only type of small business entity that pays income tax directly through the business is C corporations – using Form 1120.
 The only way a C corporation would get an income tax refund if is it paid more estimated tax during that what is due on their return.